 Whether they’re the standard-issue variety from a home improvement store or an architect’s custom creation, concrete pavers offer instant gratification.
 A patio?
 A path?
 An outdoor entertaining space?
-Concrete pavers make it (almost) instantly possible.
+Pavers make it (almost) instantly possible.

 Above: Photograph by Joe Fletcher courtesy of Fougeron Architecture.
 For more of this garden, see Architect Visit: The Medieval Mist and Mystery of Big Sur.